There’s a hold up in the Bronx,

 After the paper was published and made the news, our attending was ever so eager to bask in his 15 minutes of fame and talk to any reporter that called and further memorialized his own boneheadedness.

 See here and here.
+[Unfortunately, these links are no longer live.]
 Had members of the press possessed even a smidgen of medical knowledge or had they checked with anyone other than Dr. Lessnau himself, the many pieces appearing about this fiasco might have been titled something along the lines of:

 Buffoons Misdiagnose Mild Gastroenteritis, Cost Patient Thousands